crashtestjustin/to-do-app/README.md

 need to continue by setting up functionality for to dos:

+- prevent expand and collapse when clicking delete icon on a to do
+- styling for exapnd and collapse + update styling for app
 - date functionality (date node from odin example) USE MODULE TO UPDATE FORMATTING!
 - mark complete functionality (mostly CSS but maybe some added functionality [move to bottom of list???])
-- update/fix expand capability for to dos
 - tagging function to add to folders as needed
 - expand capability for custom folders
 - form validation for to do modal